 MULTI-AGENCY DATA INTEGRATION PROJECT (MADIP) RESEARCH PROJECTS

-This page will be updated on a quarterly basis.
+This page will be updated on a biannual basis.

 Australian Bureau of Statistics

 There are significant data and analysis gaps in our understanding of vulnerability and resilience to natural disasters.
 This is due to poor access to relevant and highly granular data and the resulting inability to develop tailored metrics drawing on linked social, economic, and environmental datasets.
 ACS is addressing these issues in its support for the prospective National Resilience, Relief and Recovery Agency (NRRRA).
 MADIP, BLADE and related datasets provide rich information which can be used for in-depth and timely analysis about people and businesses in disaster-prone areas.

 Feasibility of Simulating MADIP and BLADE Data (2021)